Particular/docs.particular.net/nservicebus/upgrades/encryption-key-identifiers.md

 #### Code API (Versions 5 and above)

 When recompiling an obsolete warning will occur.
-Change the current method to the new one that has new arguments that allow to pass a dictionary to lookup keys and an optional list of keys that will be used to decrypt messages that do not have a key ID header.
+Change the current method to the new one that allows passing a dictionary to lookup keys and an optional list of keys that will be used to decrypt messages with no key ID header.

 NOTE: Keys need to be available in the expired keys list to be backward compatible.